Datalab-AUTH/how-to-dockerize-a-react-app/README.md

 # About

-This a tutorial on how to dockerize a front-end application make with React.
+This is a tutorial on how to dockerize a front-end application make with React.
 You could probably easily adapt it to other frameworks.

 # Prerequisites